-Xoserve is a pivotal hub for the UK gas industry's customers, where one serious cyber-attack can potentially impact the entire gas industry's data services and market, making both organisations a cyber-attack target.
+Xoserve is a pivotal hub for the UK gas industry's customers, where one serious cyber-attack can potentially impact the entire gas industry's data services and market, making Xoserve and its key service providers cyber-attack targets.
 By further developing our approach to Opening-Up Our Data to provide more centralised analysis across industry-wide data and the benefits this provides, we become an increasingly attractive target for malicious attacks.
 Therefore, protecting customer, consumer and industry assets is a key component of our strategy.
 A peer organisation was successfully attacked in 2020, and whilst the attack did not reach the core customer platform, it highlighted the need to operate as the strongest link in the chain.